ExistensialReset/flowmosr/README.md

 ## A different way of living is actually possible

-You don’t need to optimize your life.

-You need to remove what is *blocking* it.
+## A blueprint for a life where no one has to earn the right to exist

 ---

+🌱 Why Flow?

+Most people are not exhausted because they are weak.
-Many people feel exhausted, isolated, or stuck in systems that demand constant performance.
+They are exhausted because they live inside systems that demand constant performance.

-Flow starts from a different place:
+Flow begins from a different assumption:

-Small groups making sure everyone is okay.

-This does not require perfection — only that people begin with what is already possible.

-Flow does not begin when everything is solved.
+> Life does not need to be optimized.
+It needs to be unblocked.

-It begins when a few people decide that no one in the group should feel unsafe this week.
+Flow is what happens when a few people decide:

+“No one in this small group should feel unsafe this week.”
-Not as an ideal, but as something to test in real life.

-From that small beginning, something larger can slowly take shape.

-Without requiring anyone to leave the life they already have.
+Not as a utopia.
+Not as a revolution.
+Just as a test — something real, something small, something now.

+From that tiny shift, a different way of living becomes possible.

 ---

-## What is this?
+💡 What is Flow?

-Flow is an open-source blueprint for living systems where:
+Flow is an open‑source architecture for living systems where:

 - Survival is unconditional
-- Resources are shared based on need
+- Resources are shared based on need, not merit
-- Small groups organize themselves without central control
+- Small groups self‑organize without hierarchy

-Conflicts and imbalance are expected — and handled locally whenever possible.
+- Conflicts are expected and handled locally
+- Rest is a right, not a reward

+Flow is not a community you join.
+It is a pattern you can test anywhere.

 ---

-## Try it (24 hours)
+🧪 Try Flow (24 hours)

 You don’t need land, money, or a plan.